xibosignage/xibo-manual/source/en/media_playlists.md

 ![Playlist Grid](img/v3_media_playlists_grid.png)

-The Playlists [grid](tour_grid.html) allows you to edit existing and create new.
+The Playlists [Grid](tour_grid.html) allows you to edit existing and create new.
 The **Folder** tree will open by default:

-- Click on a folder/sub-folder to search the contents and return results based on any filters applied to the grid.
+- Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

 or

-- Tick **Global Search** to look in all places; all folders/CMS libraries and return results based on any filters applied to the grid.
+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

 {tip}
-Click the Folders menu to toggle on/off from view.
-When Folders is hidden from view, the file path for the selected folder will be shown to make it easier to see where you are searching!
+Click the Folders icon to toggle on/off from view.
+When Folders are hidden from view, the file path for the selected folder will be shown!
 {/tip}

 ### Create a new Playlist